FACT: The average ACT score improvement for Great Expectations students in the Class of ’24 was 6 points.

 Given this timeline, we make the following recommendations:

-- 11th graders can continue their current prep program and not worry about the changes.
-The current test will be available until July of next year, so there is no need to pivot to the new format.
+• 11th graders can continue their current prep program and not worry about the changes.
+The current test will be available until July of 2025, so there is no need to pivot to the new format.
 Of course, juniors can take the new test if they want to, but since there are no prep materials available yet, we don’t recommend that until we have more information.

-- 10th graders (and all younger students) should plan to take this new version of the ACT, since it will be the version in play by the time they begin serious prep work.
-We recommend sophomores take a dual (SAT and ACT ) diagnostic around winter break 2024 or spring of 2025 to determine which test is right for them.
+• 10th graders (and all younger students) should plan to take this new version of the ACT, since it will be the version in play by the time they begin serious prep work.
+We recommend sophomores take a dual (SAT and ACT) diagnostic around early spring of 2025 to determine which test is right for them.